CLnxn/keys-per-second-tracker/README.md

 * How to run the program:
 ```
 1. Unzip the File
-2. Open the File and run LnztKps.exe
+2. Open the File and run the executable
-3. Enjoy!
 ```
 ### Kps App Interface/Functionality Description
 ```
-   * Important: Overlay does not work on most applications where fullscreen mode is enabled!!
+   * Important: Overlay does not work on most applications when fullscreen mode is enabled
    * Graph button shows you the Kps-Time Graph that you've been yearning to analyse with
    * Freeze Button freezes graph
-   * Play/Break button changes the horizontal scale of the graph to accomodate longer gameplay tracking!
+   * Play/Break button changes the horizontal scale of the graph to accomodate longer gameplay tracking
    * 7 key/4 key button changes mode
-   * Config button allows you to customise your own keybinds which you want to track!
+   * Config button allows you to customise your own keybinds which you want to track
-   * Have Fun analysing!

 ```